-Each member of the reunion committee should be enthusiastic, organized, and detail-oriented.
+Each member of the reunion committee should be enthusiastic, organized and detail-oriented.
 To stimulate Mount Holyoke class spirit and broaden interest, we recommend selecting a cross-section of volunteers, not simply classmates from the same social groups.
 Except for certain positions (e.g., class president, reunion chair, class treasurer), roles and responsibilities on the reunion planning committee are flexible.
-Responsibilities can be shared, increasing the number of alumnae involved and decreasing individual workloads.
+Responsibilities can be shared, increasing the number of alums involved and decreasing individual workloads.
 Reunion committee members should be appointed no later than September 15 of the fall prior to Reunion.

 The following positions are mandatory for reunion planning.
-A full position description is available in "Reunion Roles and Position Descriptions" toward the end of this handbook (see page 30).
+A full position description is available in "Reunion Roles and Position Descriptions" toward the end of this handbook (see page 18).

-- Class President
+Class President

-- Communications/Web Coordinator
+Communications/Web Coordinator

-- Reunion Chair
+Reunion Chair

-- Treasurer
+Treasurer

 Depending on the class's needs and the activities planned, the reunion committee can be structured in a variety of ways.
 Many classes have found the following positions to be helpful in their planning.
-These positions can be found described in full detail at the back of this manual on page 32.
+These positions can be found described in full detail at the back of this manual starting on page 19.

-- Booklet/Questionnaire Chair
+Booklet/Questionnaire Chair

-- Costume Chair
+Costume Chair

-- Hospitality Chair
+Hospitality Chair

-- Program Chair
+Program Chair

-- Reunion Scribe
+Reunion Scribe

-- Sign Chair
+Sign Chair

-- Social Chair
+Social Chair